Jose Canseco: Outside baseball

 While still a player, he was a guest star on The Simpsons in Homer at the Bat and Nash Bridges.
 Since his retirement, Canseco has appeared on Late Show with David Letterman, 60 Minutes, The Big Idea with Donny Deutsch, Boomer and Carton, The Howard Stern Show, Jimmy Kimmel Live!, CMI: The Chris Myers Interview, and Kathy Griffin: My Life on the D-List.
 In 2003, he was featured in the reality-TV special Stripper's Ball: Jenna Jameson with Dennis Rodman and Magic Johnson.
 He was a cast member in Season 5 of The Surreal Life with Janice Dickinson, Pepa of Salt-N-Pepa, Bronson Pinchot, Omarosa Manigault-Stallworth, Caprice Bourret, and Carey Hart.
 Canseco has a film cameo playing himself in the 2017 basketball drama Slamma Jamma as a judge in a slam dunk competition.

 In 2007, he received 6 Hall of Fame votes.
 This accounted for 1.1% of the ballots, failing to reach the 5% threshold necessary to stay on the ballot for another year.
 However, he can be elected to the Hall of Fame by the Committee of Baseball Veterans.

 In 2008, Philadelphia sportscaster and former NFL football player Vai Sikahema accepted a challenge from Canseco.
 The fight took place on July 12 in Atlantic City at the Bernie Robbins stadium.
 The Sikahema knocked out the Canseco in the first round.
 Canseco earned $35,000 for the fight.

 On January 24, 2009, Canseco fought radio personality and former child actor Danny Bonaduce in Aston Township, Pennsylvania; the three-round match ended in a majority draw.

 Canseco claims to hold black belts in karate and taekwondo, and to practice Muay Thai, as well as describing himself as "an expert with nunchakus".
 He made his mixed martial arts debut at Dream 9 on May 26, 2009, where he fought kickboxer Hong-man Choi as part of Dream's Super Hulk Tournament.
 Canseco would lose the fight after slipping, and tapping out to Choi's ground and pound.

 On November 6, 2009, Canseco defeated Todd Poulton in a Celebrity Boxing Federation bout in Springfield, Massachusetts.
-As of December 2010, he had launched a Twitter campaign in hopes of getting invited to spring training by Mets GM Sandy Alderson.
+On December 2010, he launched a Twitter campaign in hopes of getting invited to spring training by Mets GM Sandy Alderson.